Unrestricted Quantum Moduli Algebras, II: Noetherianity and Simple Fraction Rings at Roots of 1: Introduction

-Let us now state our results.
-First we need to fix the terminology more precisely.
+Let us recall a few notations and facts from \cite{BR}.
 Let $U_q$ be the simply-connected quantum group of $\mathfrak{g}$, defined over the field $\mc(q)$.
-From $U_q$ one can define a $U_q$-module algebra $\Ll_{0,n}$, called {\it graph algebra}, where $U_q$ acts by means of a right coadjoint action.
-The {\it quantum moduli algebra} $\Mm_{0,n}$ is the subalgebra $\Ll_{0,n}^{U_q}$ of invariant elements of $\Ll_{0,n}$ for this action.
-The {\it unrestricted} quantum moduli algebra $\Mm_{0,n}^A$ is an integral form of $\Mm_{0,n}$ (thus, defined over $A=\mc[q,q^{-1}]$).
-As a $\mc(q)$-module $\Ll_{0,n}$ is just $\mathcal{O}_q^{\otimes n}$, where $\mathcal{O}_q = \mathcal{O}_q(G)$ is the standard quantum function algebra of the connected and simply-connected Lie group $G$ with Lie algebra $\mathfrak{g}$.
-The product of $\Ll_{0,n}$ is obtained by twisting both the product of each factor $\Oo_q$ and the product between them.
-It is equivariant with respect to a (right) coadjoint action of $U_q$, which defines the structure of $U_q$-module of $\Ll_{0,n}$.
-The module algebra $\Ll_{0,n}$ has an {integral form} $\Ll_{0,n}^A$, defined over $A$, endowed with a coadjoint action of the {\it unrestricted} integral form $U_A$ of $U_q$ introduced by De Concini-Kac \cite{DC-K}.
-The algebra $\Ll_{0,n}^A$ is obtained by replacing $\mathcal{O}_q$ in the construction of $\Ll_{0,n}$ with the restricted dual $\mathcal{O}_A$ of the integral form $U_A^{res}$ of $U_q$ defined by Lusztig \cite{Lusztig2}, or equivalently with the restricted dual of the integral form $\Gamma$ of $U_q$ defined by De Concini-Lyubashenko \cite{DC-L}.
-The unrestricted integral form $\Mm_{0,n}^A$ of $\Mm_{0,n}$ is defined as the subalgebra of invariant elements,
+From $U_q$ one can define a $U_q$-module algebra $\Ll_{0,n}$, called (quantum, daisy) {\it graph algebra}, where $U_q$ acts by means of a right coadjoint action.
+The set of invariant elements of $\Ll_{0,n}$ for this action is an algebra; we denote it \smash{$\Mm_{0,n}:=\Ll_{0,n}^{U_q}$} and call it {\it quantum moduli algebra}.
+As a $\mc(q)$-module $\Ll_{0,n}$ is just $\mathcal{O}_q^{\otimes n}$, where $\mathcal{O}_q = \mathcal{O}_q(G)$ is the standard quantum function algebra of the connected and simply-connected Lie group $G$ with Lie algebra~$\mathfrak{g}$.
+The product of $\Ll_{0,n}$ is obtained by twisting both the product of each factor~$\Oo_q$ and the product between them.
+It is equivariant with respect to a (right) coadjoint action of~$U_q$, which defines the structure of $U_q$-module of $\Ll_{0,n}$.